 The speed of an electric bike is known to vary based on several different factors.
-With no pedaling, for example, the law within the U.S. restricts the speed of electric bike to 20 mph or less, whereas in places such as Canada they allow 21 mph.
+With no pedalling, for example, the law within the U.S. restricts the speed of electric bike to 20 mph or less, whereas in places such as Canada they allow 21 mph.
 This is to ensure that riders don’t require insurance, a license, or special safety gear to ride an electric bike in most states and even countries.

-Most electric bikes are limited up to 20 mph by their manufacturers, however the actual speed that can be achieved by an electric bike may vary depending on the riders weight, the local terrain and also the road conditions.
+Most electric bikes are limited up to 20 mph by their manufacturers, however, the actual speed that can be achieved by an electric bike may vary depending on the riders weight, the local terrain and also the road conditions.
 Lightweight riders are more than likely to gain higher top speeds than heavier ones, and you are far more likely to achieve faster speeds on flat terrain than going uphill.

 There are an abundance of electric bike kits available that are capable of reaching speeds of up to 35 mph, nevertheless there are also electric mountain bikes (with no kit) that can reach 50 mph, such as ‘The Bomber’, with the fastest electric bike being ‘Liveforphysic’s “Death Bike”’ with an astonishing 80 mph.
 This is certainly an incredible achievement when placed in comparison with the fastest electric scooter being ‘The Rover’, which can achieve up to 35 mph.